elmerdotdev/a-0524-assignment-example/README.md

 #### **Tasks:**

 1. **Create and Switch to a New Branch:**
-   - Create a new branch named `feature-add-about`:
+   - Create a new branch in your local computer named `feature-add-about`:
      ```
      git branch feature-add-about
      ```